mpickering/eventlog2html/docs/index.md

 The eventlog will start supporting these two profiling modes in GHC 8.10.

-`eventlog2html` can still read the old `.hp` file format.
-Pass the `--heap-profile` flag to interpret the argument as as `.hp` file rather than an eventlog.

 ### What if I want to do my own analysis on the heap profile?

 `eventlog2html` can output JSON if you pass the `--json` flag.
 The information